ArindamBiswas10/crypto-price-monitor/README.md

 - Install Redis locally or use a cloud service
 - Ensure Redis is running on the configured port

-### 5. Email Configuration (Gmail)
+### 5. Email Configuration (SendGrid)

-1. Enable 2-Factor Authentication on your Google account
-2. Generate an App Password:
+1. Create a SendGrid account at https://sendgrid.com
+2. Verify your sender identity (email address or domain)
+3. Create an API key:
-   - Go to Google Account settings
+   - Go to Settings → API Keys
-   - Security → 2-Step Verification → App passwords
-   - Select "Mail" and generate a password
+   - Click "Create API Key"
+   - Choose "Restricted Access" and enable "Mail Send" permissions
+   - Copy the generated API key
-   - Use this password as `EMAIL_PASSWORD` in your `.env` file
+4. Use the API key as `EMAIL_PASSWORD` in your `.env` file
+5. Set `EMAIL_USERNAME` to `apikey` (literal string)
+6. Use your verified sender email as `EMAIL_FROM`

 ### 6. Start the Application